pydata-johannesburg/website/_source/index.rst

 Home
 ====

-PyData Johannesburg is part of the global PyData community, fostering the discussion of best practices in data science, machine learning, and scientific computing.
-This documentation contains information about the events, tutorials, resources, and more for the PyData Johannesburg community.
+**PyData Johannesburg** is a regional chapter of the global PyData community, which is dedicated to advancing open-source data science, machine learning, and scientific computing.
+We bring together people from various backgrounds, including academia, industry, and the open-source community, to share knowledge, best practices, and insights on data science tools and techniques.

 Contents: